Have you ever felt the weight of previous generations on your shoulders?

 What we discovered in her session was that her desire to heal was the "healthy" part of her psyche that was ready, willing and excited to move forward on her path.

 Her resistance, however, stemmed from a survival strategy adopted in childhood.
-Inside Amy was a terrified child, trying to prevent further harm and ridicule.
+Inside Annie was a terrified child, trying to prevent further harm and ridicule.

-The most intriguing part of Amy's constellation was when we explored her path, itself.
+The most intriguing part of Annie's constellation was when we explored her path, itself.
 The path was loaded with confusion and a belief that "I can't do it."

-Amy recognized these words as belonging to her older sister.
-We discovered that this part of her psyche was still enmeshed with a narcissistic sister, who had self sabotaged her own path, and severely judged Amy.
+Annie recognized these words as belonging to her older sister.
+We discovered that this part of her psyche was still enmeshed with a narcissistic sister, who had self sabotaged her own path, and severely judged Annie.

 Yes, our symptoms are that literal.
 This is how trauma manifests in the body.